 The DER Aggregator has met all requisite qualification and eligibility criteria for receiving DER Aggregator Participation Service from PJM, shall comply with all operational and safety directives of PJM, and shall comply with all applicable provisions of the PJM Tariff, Attachment K-Appendix, Operating Agreement, Schedule 1, and the PJM Manuals.
 The DER Aggregator attests that it is currently, and will remain, in full compliance with the tariffs, agreements, and operating procedures of the applicable electric distribution company, and the rules and regulations of any Relevant Electric Retail Regulatory Authority, during the term of this DAPSA.

 Service under this DAPSA shall commence on the later of: (i) the date it is executed and made effective by the Parties, as indicated below in Section 6.0 and above in Section 1.0; or (ii) if this DAPSA is filed with the Commission unexecuted by one Party, upon the date it is permitted to become effective by the Commission.
-Service under this DAPSA shall terminate in accordance with the applicable provisions of the PJM Tariff and Operating Agreement, on such date as mutually agreed upon by the Parties, or as otherwise established by the Commission.
+Service under this DAPSA shall terminate in accordance with the applicable provisions of the PJM Tariff and Operating Agreement, including, but not limited to, Operating Agreement, section 15.1, on such date as mutually agreed upon by the Parties, or as otherwise established by the Commission.

 All portions of the Tariff and the Operating Agreement pertinent to the subject matter of this DAPSA and not otherwise made a part hereof are hereby incorporated herein and made a part hereof.